You are here

 No. If you provided evidence to the Hart Inquiry you are not required to provide any further evidence unless you wish to do so.
 The Redress Board will obtain a copy of your evidence from the Public Records Office Northern Ireland (PRONI) on your behalf.
 But you do need to submit a completed application and supporting materials required under the rules.

-A Redress Board panel, which consists of one judicial member and two non-judicial members with a health and social care background, will consider the information in your application and any additional relevant evidence you wish to provide.
+A Redress Board panel, which consists of two non-judicial members with a health and social care background and one judicial member, will consider the information in your application and any additional relevant evidence you wish to provide.
 Your solicitor may advise and assist you with this.

 Most applications will be determined based on the papers you have provided.
 However, in exceptional circumstances, the panel may direct that an oral hearing should take place.
 If you are legally represented your solicitor may speak on your behalf and you can bring a friend for support.
 In most cases the oral hearing will be held in private.

 If your application is successful, the Redress Board panel may decide to award you a standard payment of £10,000 or an enhanced payment, based on the severity of the matters in your application, of up to a maximum of £80,000.
 If you were sent to Australia under the Child Migrants Programme and you have not already been awarded compensation under the Independent Inquiry into Child Sexual Abuse (IICSA) scheme, you will receive £20,000.

-When the panel has made its decision the Redress Board will write to you, and to your solicitor if you have one, to advise you how much compensation you have been awarded.
+When the panel has made its decision the Redress Board will write to your solicitor, or directly to you if you do not have a solicitor, to advise you how much compensation you have been awarded.
 You will have 21 days from the date the letter was issued to accept or appeal your award.
 The Board encourages you to take legal advice when deciding to accept of appeal determination of a panel.

 What happens if I am unhappy about the decision, either not to pay compensation or the amount of money awarded?